aarmea/WindowGroomer/README.md

 For release mode, replace `nmake` with `nmake release`.
 You may need to copy some Qt and Qxt *.dll files from their install directories to the WindowGroomer directory for it to run.

+### Linux
+On Linux, WindowGroomer uses Qt 4.8.4 (or later within 4.x) and libqxt 0.6.2 (or later).

+#### Setup
+Install the required libraries using your preferred package manager.

+* On Ubuntu (and other Debian-based distributions), run:

+        sudo apt-get install qt4-dev-tools libqxt-*

+#### Compiling
+1. Clone WindowGroomer into a directory.
+2. Open a shell and do the following:

+        cd [cloned-source]
+        qmake
+        make

+For release mode, replace `make` with `make release`.

 Copyright
 ---------